nusofthq/avchat-documentation/_includes/installation-instructions.md

 To connect AVChat to the second app/folder use: rtmp://my-media-server.com/avchat30_siteX/\_definst\_ in `avc_settings.xml` .

-Wowza does NOT support running of 2 different versions of AVChat at the same time.
-The steps provided above only allow the setup of multiple apps of the SAME version.
+<div class="alert alert-info" role="alert">Wowza does NOT support running of 2 different versions of AVChat at the same time.
+The steps provided above only allow the setup of multiple apps of the SAME version.</div>

 <h2 id="using-different-app-instances">Using different app instances for 2 or more AVChat 3 installations</h2>